sebastiaanluca/laravel-router/README.md

 ## About

 My name is Sebastiaan and I'm a freelance Laravel developer specializing in building custom Laravel applications.
-Check out my [portfolio][link-portfolio] for more information, [my blog][link-blog] for the latest tips and tricks, and my other [packages][link-github-repositories] to kick-start your next project.
+Check out my [portfolio][link-portfolio] for more information, [my blog][link-blog] for the latest tips and tricks, and my other [packages][link-packages] to kick-start your next project.

 Have a project that could use some guidance?
 Send me an e-mail at [hello@sebastiaanluca.com][link-author-email]!